Best hikes in West Virginia.

 The area is also a prime spot for stargazing, thanks to its remote location and minimal light pollution.

+I highly recommend catching the sunset from Spruce Knob.
 While the observation tower offers great views, the vistas from the Whispering Spruce Trail are even more spectacular!

 Observation tower at Spruce Knob in West Virginia.